Some property managers require you to have renters insurance, but even if it's not required, renters insurance is still a good idea.

 Renters insurance generally includes coverage for fire or water damage to your personal property.

-• Cover liabilities you may face for damage to other peoples' property.
+- Cover liabilities for damage to other people's property.
 For example, if a flood in your apartment causes water damage to the unit below yours.

 What isn't covered?